SteveGilham/Gendarme/README.md

 * Add a `RelaxedMarkAllNonSerializableFieldsRule` which ignores F# types with `@` in the name, keeping the full-strength version for cases where serializing a closure is intentional.
 * Skip types called `<PrivateImplementationDetails>`
 * Don't apply `ParameterNamesShouldMatchOverridenMethodRule` to cases where the base method has a null or empty parameter name (e.g. F# interfaces)

-#### Unit test fixing

-Many issues stemmed from a cecil change to what the name and namespace properties of a nested type returned.